You Give Good Love: Release

 Black female artists had an even harder time to cross over to pop stations, with only Diana Ross, Dionne Warwick, Donna Summer, Chaka Khan and Deniece Williams having intermittent success on top 40 radio.
 Arista had struggled with breaking new black female talent in the past with artists such as Phyllis Hyman and Angela Bofill, both of whom failed to score a top 40 hit and were reluctant to cross over, in fear of abandoning their predominantly black audiences.

+According to CBC.ca, Clive Davis had a vision for Arista: he "wanted a pop star whose career he could steer, a singer who would be embraced by households around the world."
+In his 1974 memoir Clive: Inside the Record Business, Davis wrote: "an artist can be extremely gifted and yet remain unsuccessful if he or she records the wrong music, or gets an image that confuses potential audiences."

-The release of "You Give Good Love" was designed to give Houston a noticeable position and standing within the black music charts.
-Clive Davis later explained the thinking behind releasing the song as the debut single from the album:
+The release of "You Give Good Love" was designed to give Houston a noticeable position and standing within the R&B markets.
+Davis later explained the thinking behind releasing the song as the debut single from the album:

 "We wanted to establish her in the black marketplace first, otherwise you can fall between cracks, where Top 40 won't play you and R&B won't consider you their own.
 We felt that 'You Give Good Love' would be, at the very least, a major black hit, though we didn't think that it would cross over as strongly as it did.
 When it did cross over with such velocity that gave us great encouragement."